-Participants: Before the recruitment of participants, the local institutional review board approved the study, and all the participants signed an informed consent form.
-The participants of the survey were audiologists (clinical or academic) who were currently practicing in India.
+Participants: Before the recruitment of participants, the participants of the survey were audiologists (clinical or academic) who were currently practicing in India.
 All the participants had a minimum qualification of bachelor's degree in Audiology and Speech-Language Pathology (BASLP) from a University recognized by the University Grants Commission (UGC) of India, and the Rehabilitation Council of India (RCI).
 Those participants working only as Speech-Language Pathologists were excluded from the survey.

 Survey questionnaire: We began by constructing a survey questionnaire based on existing clinical practice studies 6-8.
 The questionnaire was content validated by 5 audiologists (3 practicing clinicians and 2 academicians).
 An electronic version of the questionnaire consisting of 29 questions categorized into three main sections (demographics, vestibular assessment, and vestibular management) was created using Google Forms.
-The final version of the questionnaire can be found in Appendix - 1.
+The final version of the questionnaire can be found in Figure 1.